Where I come from…

 While raising kids and working, I also managed to graduate magna cum laude from Portland State University with a degree in English.
 While there, I won some awards for my academic writing and fiction.
 My plans to earn an advanced degree and become a college professor were shelved while I put my daughters through college, and there those plans have remained.
 The writing continues.

 I don’t consider myself a poet, as I lack the necessary wardrobe, but I have poetry published all over the place.
 After a long and frustrating attempt to enter traditional publishing, I self-published my novel, Love and Mayhem at the Francie June Memorial Trailer Park, in 2014.
-I love pie, reading, my family and the suburbs—not necessarily in that order.
+I love pie, reading, my husband, my family and living in the blissfully mundane suburbs—not necessarily in that order.

 Also (and I consider this very important)